algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### Performance requirements

-The product needs to be more efficient than it was before in term of energy consumption.
+The product needs to be more efficient than it was before in terms of energy consumption.
 We need to find ways to reduce the energy consumption of the device.
 Such ways are:

 - Battery management;
-- Remove unecessary features: GPS;
+- Remove unnecessary features: GPS;
 - Run-time optimization (code optimization);
-- NFC (being less energy consuming than Bluetooth).
+- NFC (being less energy-consuming than Bluetooth).

 ### Risks and assumptions

 #### Risks

-The risks would principally concern the hardware part for this project, as the team concerned about the software part it is our role to find potential against them.
+The risks would principally concern the hardware part of this project, as the team is concerned the software part it is our role to find potential against them.

 The risks are the following:

 *➭ Communication issues*
 - Impact:
-  - Having communication issues with the client could fetch a misunderstanding and consequently a final code and product not suitable to the client's requirements and their needs.
+  - Having communication issues with the client could fetch a misunderstanding and consequently a final code and product not suitable to the client's requirements and needs.
 - Solution:
   - Having constant and regular communication with the client by mail exchange for example.
 Another solution to avoid these issues is to have regular meetings, they are more difficult to organise but allow a better exchange between the two sides.